A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Discussion and future directions

-In line with the primary objective of selecting the best treatment, a hypothesis testing procedure which compares the two best treatments and assesses their correct identification was presented.
-In this context, two measures of power were defined: the conditional power quantifies the ability of a design to correctly detect the superiority of the best treatment arm over the second best, whenever these two arms are properly identified at the end of the trial; the two-components power takes into account both the ability of identifying the best two arms and correctly detect the superiority of the best one.
-While the first measure isolates the actual gain in using the best treatment rather than the second best, the second measure provides a more comprehensive assessment decision-making performance of the design.
-A procedure to calibrate cut-off values was illustrated, along with different strategies to control the type-I error (either achieving a strong or an average control).
+In line with the primary objective of selecting the arm closest to the target $\gamma$, we introduced a hypothesis testing procedure that compares the two arms estimated to be closest to $\gamma$ and assesses their correct identification.
+This differs from classical frequentist $t$-tests or common Bayesian tests, which typically compare mean responses rather than distances from a target and thus do not directly accommodate the hypotheses considered here.
+We defined two measures of power: the conditional power quantifies the ability of a design to correctly detect the superiority of the best treatment arm over the second best, whenever these two arms are accurately identified; the two-components power also takes into account the ability to identify the best two arms.
+A procedure to calibrate cut-off values was illustrated, together with different strategies to control the type-I error rate (either achieving a strong or an average control).
+In Section \ref{sec:test} we also showed the consistency of the hypothesis testing procedure for the design WE$(p,\kappa)$, when $\kappa>0.5$.

 We adopted a hybrid approach which combines Bayesian and frequentist methodologies.
-A Bayesian perspective was employed to define information measures based on the posterior distribution of $\mu$ derived from an objective prior.
-While non-informative priors allow equal treatment of all therapies and minimise potential subjective bias \citep{ghosh2011objective}, integrating available historical information for some or all treatment arms can be readily implemented within the proposed framework.
+A Bayesian perspective was employed to define information measures based on the posterior distribution of $\mu_j$ derived from an objective prior.
+While non-informative priors allow equal treatment of all therapies and minimize potential subjective bias, integrating available historical information for some or all treatment arms can be readily implemented within the proposed framework.
 On the other hand, frequentist properties (such as type-I error rates) of Bayesian hypothesis testing procedures were evaluated.
 This practice is common, as regulatory bodies often require explicit evidence that frequentist error rates are appropriately controlled \citep{shi2019control}.
 In addition, in the proposed allocation criterion, unknown variances are updated sequentially using their maximum likelihood estimate, similar to the approach adopted in many sequential designs (e.g., \cite{liu2009sequential}).
 Although this method has shown good performance in practice, an attempt to make the procedure fully Bayesian is subject of ongoing research.